tobiasbriones/blog/mathswe/ops/mvp/system/release/system-and-msw-ops-v0-1-0---mathswe-ops-mvp-2024-08-30/index.md

 images.
 Volatile information also contains the configuration to restore when running the `config` command.

-For example, `miniconda.json` contains the version, hash, and python version the program will `install`, while `miniconda.config.json` contains the conda environment and packages the program will `config`.
+For example, `miniconda.json` contains the version, hash, and Python version the program will `install`, while `miniconda.config.json` contains the Conda environment and packages the program will `config` into the Miniconda software (or image).

 You can't currently change image customization (JSON) since it is part of the installer unless you fork, update your changes, and build.